G-Core/product-documentation/documentation/cloud/networking/load-balancers/use-annotations-for-load-balancers.md

 ---
 # Use annotations for Load Balancers

-Annotations are a way to add custom, not-identifying metadata to objects.
-They are used to configure additional behavior for Load Balancers service in <a href="https://gcore.com/docs/cloud/kubernetes/clusters/create-a-kubernetes-cluster" target="_blank">Kubernetes clusters</a> beyond what the standard configuration offers.
+Annotations are a way to add custom, non-identifiable metadata to objects.
+They are used to configure additional behavior for Load Balancers service in <a href="https://gcore.com/docs/cloud/kubernetes/clusters/create-a-kubernetes-cluster" target="_blank">Kubernetes clusters</a> beyond the standard configuration offerings.
 Learn more about annotations in the <a href="" target="_blank">official Kubernetes documentation</a>.
+Dash, wrong link for K8s docs.
+Not sure if it should be official K8s or ours.
+If ours, please change the word before the link from "the" to "our" and "Kubernetes documentation" to "Managed Kubernetes documentation"

-You can add annotations through the <a href="https://kubernetes.io/docs/reference/kubectl/generated/kubectl_annotate/" target="_blank">command line (kubectl)</a> or the Kubernetes service manifest using the annotations field as follows:
+You can add annotations via the <a href="https://kubernetes.io/docs/reference/kubectl/generated/kubectl_annotate/" target="_blank">command line (kubectl)</a> or the Kubernetes service manifest, using the annotations field as follows:

 ```
 metadata: {